DFE-Digital/teacher-cpd-design-history/app/posts/cross-programme/our-refreshed-vision.md

 date: 2024-03-30
 ---

-Off the back of the CPD cross-service discovery and a new Deputy Service Owner appointed in October 2023, we decided to revisit our vision, missions and strategy for the whole digital programme.
+Off the back of the CPD cross-service discovery and a new Deputy Service Owner being appointed in October 2023, we decided to revisit our vision, missions and strategy for the whole digital programme.

 The digital programme sits within the Developing Teachers and Leaders Division (DTLD).
 We are a core pillar of "delivery" in a policy and delivery division responsible for delivering the teacher development reforms.
 These include the National Professional Qualifications (NPQ) reforms and Early Career Framework (ECF) reforms, which you can read more about [here](https://assets.publishing.service.gov.uk/media/62850bddd3bf7f1f433ae149/Delivering_world_class_teacher_development_policy_paper.pdf).